Hendrix-CS/csci235/robot_setup_pi_4.md

 * Go to https://www.raspberrypi.com/software/ and download the Raspberry Pi Imager.
 * Select Ubuntu 24 from the imager.
 * Save it to the microUSB, then boot the Raspberry Pi.
+* When booted, set the user name to "Robotics Student".

+# Locale
 * In the Raspberry Pi terminal, ensure that the output from locale contains “UTF-8”
-* Add the ROS2 Repository

 ## Enable Ubuntu Universe repository
 ```